translate/amagama/README.txt

 an empty database then edit the database connection configuration in amagama/settings.py

+A way to create the amagama database:

+$ su root
+# su postgres
+$ createdb -E UTF-8 amagama

 amaGama is managed through the amagama-manage command, try running it with no arguments for usage help. each command has it's own --help usage information. try